 It is impossible to use the built-in Transmission Torrent client in the Keenetic application on iOS mobile devices.
-Application publishing rules on App Store do not allow publishing applications with the torrent client functionality (it is in the Apple Policy).
+Application publishing rules on App Store do not allow publishing applications with the torrent client functionality.

 But using the Keenetic router's web interface, you can set up remote access to the torrent client.
 Our routers have all the features to do this.